Tony Alva: Music

 In the early 1980s, Alva played bass guitar for the "Skoundrelz", a Venice, California punk band.
 Three songs appeared on BCT's First Strike compilation released in 1983.
 Later, Alva was in an early line-up of sleaze rock band Junkyard.
 In 2007, he formed the band G.F.P.
 (General Fucking Principle) with Dead Fucking Last vocalist Tom Paul Davis (Crazy Tom), guitarist Greg Hetson (Circle Jerks, Bad Religion) and former Suicidal Tendencies drummer Amery Smith.
 In 2013, Alva began playing with Los Angeles rock band, His Eyes Have Fangs.

+In July 2023, His Eyes Have Fangs participated as a special musical guest at the Los Angeles art and music collective Surf Skate Roots Rock, reuniting with fellow skateboarding-artist pioneers such as Lance Mountain, Lonnie Toft, Mike Smith, Marty Grimes, George Wilson, Steve Olson, etc.

 Media appearances

+Tony Alva was featured in the music video Unenslaved for the band Excel (band) in 1995.
+Which appeared on their album Seeking Refuge.

 Tony Alva is featured in the 2001 documentary on Santa Monica and Venice Beach skate culture Dogtown and Z-Boys, which was fictionalized into the 2005 feature film Lords of Dogtown.
 He also played the role of Tony Bluetile in the 1978 film Skateboard: The Movie.
+He also played 'T.A.', a member of the bad boy skaters in the 1986 film Thrashin' and served as skate technical advisor.
+In 2007, he made a guest appearance in Meck's music video for "Feels Like Home".
 Alva makes an appearance in the 2012 documentary Bones Brigade: An Autobiography, directed by Stacy Peralta.
 In 2012, Alva appeared on an episode of the A&E reality series, Storage Wars to appraise a skateboard.
 Alva was featured in the 2005 skateboarding video game Tony Hawk's American Wasteland.
 He is seen on the cover of the album The Action Is Go by stoner rock band Fu Manchu.
 Alva also featured in the 1978 documentary "Skateboard Kings" produced by director Horace Ové.